Analyzing Process Data from Computer-Based Assessments: A Tutorial on Preprocessing, Feature Extraction, and Model-Based Inference: Feature-based Methods and Applications

 For a fixed item $j$, let $\mathbf{D}_j = (d_{ii'j})$ denote the $N_j \times N_j$ pairwise dissimilarity matrix, where $N_j$ is the number of respondents who answered item $j$.
 MDS maps each sequence $\mathbf{s}_{ij}$ to a latent vector $\boldsymbol{\phi}_{ij} \in \mathbb{R}^K$ by minimizing the least-squares criterion

 with respect to $\boldsymbol{\Phi}_j = (\boldsymbol{\phi}_{1j}, \ldots, \boldsymbol{\phi}_{N_j j})^T$.
 The feature extraction procedure \citep{tang2020latent} proceeds as follows: (1) compute $\mathbf{D}_j$ for all $N_j(N_j-1)/2$ sequence pairs on item $j$; (2) obtain $K$ raw MDS features by minimizing the criterion above via stochastic approximation \citep{robbins1951stochastic}; and (3) apply PCA to yield $K$ principal features $\boldsymbol{\Phi}_j$.
 The number of features $K$ can be selected via $m$-fold cross-validation on the pairwise dissimilarities.
+For the illustrative item U01a, we follow \citet{tang2020latent}, who selected $K = 50$ via fivefold cross-validation on the same dataset.
 Empirical illustrations and reproducible \path{R} implementation are provided in Section~S4 of the Supplementary Materials, with full code available at \url{https://github.com/hwangdabb/log-tutorial/blob/main/S5_MDS.R}.